 It is thought that wild ducks rarely present with Angel Wing because they eat a varied diet from foraging.
 A foraged diet provides them with the nutrients & vitamins they need for healthy growth.

 Offering your ducklings (over two weeks old) fresh greens & veggies is a great way to naturally provide a balanced diet.
-Some to try include peas, shredded romaine lettuce, fresh herbs, and soft fruits like bananas, applesauce, peaches (fruit should be limited to less than 10% of their diet).
+Some to try include peas, shredded romaine lettuce, fresh herbs, and soft fruits like bananas, applesauce, and peaches (fruit should be limited to less than 10% of their diet).
 Remember that as soon as you start offering food beyond their feed you need to offer grit to help them digest the food.

 Space & time to exercise